swissup/swissup.github.io/m2/extensions/navigationpro/use-cases/amazon-menu.md

  1. Navigate to _Swissup > NavigationPro_ page, and press "Add New Menu".
  2. Fill the [form](/m2/extensions/navigationpro/backend/menu-new/) according to
     your needs and press "Save".
- 3. Navigate to _Stores > Configuration > Swissup > Navigationpro_
-    and enable new menu.
- 4. That's all.
+ 3. That's all.
 Clear Magento's cache and see the result on the frontend.

 ### Sidebar menu

 ![Amazon Sidebar screenshot](/images/m2/navigationpro/use-cases/amazon-menu/amazon-sidebar-frontend.png)

  1. Navigate to _Swissup > NavigationPro_ page, and press "Add New Menu".
  2. Fill the form according to your needs.
+Leave "Replace Top Menu at" option empty.
     It's **very important** to fill the widget form too.
  4. Press "Save".
  3. That's all.
 Clear Magento's cache and check the sidebar on category pages.